adaptyteam/adapty-docs/versioned_docs/version-3.0/migration-to-iOS330.md

 4. Update how you process promotional in-app purchases from the App Store by removing the `defermentCompletion` parameter from the `AdaptyDelegate` method.
 5. Remove the `getProductsIntroductoryOfferEligibility` method.
 6. Update integration configurations for Adjust, AirBridge, Amplitude, AppMetrica, Appsflyer, Branch, Facebook Ads, Firebase and Google Analytics, Mixpanel, OneSignal, Pushwoosh.
-7. Update Observer mode implementation
+7. Update Observer mode implementation.

 ## Rename Adapty.Configuration to AdaptyConfiguration